bbe2/portfolio/README.md

 # University instruction

 Currently, I engage in foundational work in machine and assembly language, transitioning from LC-3 to C++ (based on the Patt/Patel approach).
 My focus spans theoretical system design, its practical re-engineering, and STEM technical communication.
-In Spring 2023, I had the honor of authoring a data mining course for www.utk.edu.
+In Spring 2023, I authored course COSC.5236 data mining for www.utk.edu.

-My pedagogical approach prioritizes active learning, utilizing bespoke interactive frameworks through Google Sheets, Github, and Colab.
-Like bee festooning or forming chains to repair and branch, students similarly festoon in collaborative JAM sessions, connecting ideas and aiming for tangible career readiness from day one.
+My pedagogical approach prioritizes active learning, utilizing interactive frameworks based on Google Sheets, Github, and Colab.
+Like bee festooning or forming chains to repair and branch, students similarly festoon in collaborative JAM sessions, connecting ideas and solving challenges for day one career preparedness.

-Central to my teaching philosophy is the new.REAL paradigm, an embodiment of the Lacanian real.
+An embodiment of a Lacanian real, I call new.REAL is central to my teaching paradigm.
 Education is a performative act, lived and crafted, not just passively consumed.
-Drawing from Arthur Kroker's concept of 'body drift' — the blend of humanity with technology — and Foucault's active knowledge structures, this paradigm challenges traditional passive learning.
-Students don't merely absorb; they actively shape, create, and immerse themselves, echoing Baudrillard's simulacrum, where education isn't just symbolic but a tangible, actionable commodity.
-This paradigm aims to showcase their immediate skills and value.
+The paradigm challenges traditional passive learning and draws on Arthur Kroker's concept of body drift, i.e., a blend of humanity with technology and Foucault's active knowledge structures.
+Students don't absorb but actively shape, create, and immerse themselves where education isn't symbolic but a tangible, actionable commodity echoing Baudrillard's simulacrum.
+Efforts aim to showcase immediate skills and value.

-To augment classroom learning, I use GPT APIs to,
+To augment classroom learning, I use generative pretrained transformer APIs to,
-A.	Summarize the audio lecture and lecture notes.
+i.
+Summarize the audio lecture and lecture notes.
-B.	Identify and synthesize disparities between audio lectures and lecture notes.
+ii.
+Identify and synthesize disparities between audio lectures and lecture notes.
-C.	Email outcomes and then aggregate all media into a central repository.
+iii.
+Email outcomes and then aggregate all media into a central repository.
-D.	Harness substrate for bespoke AI.agent development, enabling students to pose intricate curriculum-related queries for precise answers.
+iv.
+Harness substrate for bespoke AI.agent development, enabling students to pose intricate curriculum-related queries for precise answers.
-E.	#=> This reflects my dedication to further accessibility and generating sustainable learning paradigms with knowledge formed through interactive learning structures.
+v.
+My dedication is to further accessibility and generate sustainable learning paradigms.

 ~ thankyou for your time! ~instructor.brian
 [instructor.home.page](https://github.com/bbe2/instructor.brian)